|

 more examples for silicone rubber bearing plates and splints: 1

-first, a soft spacer splint is molded over the teeth of the
+a soft spacer (with the blue stripes here) is molded over the

-original plaster model which are to correct (the one with the blue
+teeth of the original plaster model which are to align.
+The larger

-the final, hard splint is molded.
-Then, this is cut to shape, and
+splint is molded.
+That is cut to shape, and the spacer

-the spacer is taken out.
-Next, a set-up of these teeth is made,
+discarded.
+Next, a set-up of these teeth is done.
+Silicone

-and silicone rubber is filled around them into the void of the
+rubber is filled around them into the void of the splint which was

 Plate with silicone rubber

-movement is required.
-The other regions of these teeth on the
+regions of these teeth on the corrected plaster model are waxed

-model can still be used.
-But now, all void is filled with
+set-up model can be re-used.
+But now, all void is stuffed with

 silicone, no more wax.
 Note well that it acts from both sides